rocketacademy/marketing-website/src/pages/faq/index.md

         3. Rocket provides a powerful network of peers and alumni that you can draw on for your future career.
     - question: Does Rocket offer in-person classes?
-      answers: >
+      answers: >-
         1. Rocket has no physical campus and conducts classes over Zoom and Slack.
 This helps reduce course fees and commute time, while still achieving the best bootcamp outcomes in Singapore.

-        2.Students code together daily over video call and group chat.
+        2. Students code together daily over video call and group chat.
 There are fewer than 10 students per instructor, enabling interactive classes where students ask questions and get feedback.
     - question: How is Rocket different from online courses?
       answers: >
         1. Rocket Academy is live and cohort-based.
 Students ask questions in